Support The Library

 IMLS

 On March 14, an Executive Order was issued calling for the dissolution of the Institute of Museum and Library Services (IMLS) along with six other federal agencies.
-In Fiscal Year 2024, the IMLS had a budget of $294.8 million, of which over $211 million was allocated to library services through the Library Services and Technology Act (LSTA), the only source of federal funding for libraries in the United States.
+In Fiscal Year 2024, the IMLS had a budget of $294.8 million, of which over $211 million was allocated to library services through the Library Services and Technology Act (LSTA), the primary source of federal funding for libraries in the United States.

 LSTA funding plays a vital role in supporting the State Library of Iowa's services, programs, and resources that benefit libraries and residents in Iowa.
 Key services include: